mathworks-ref-arch/matlab-production-server-on-azure/README.md

 For information about the architecture of this solution, see [Architecture and Resources](#architecture-and-resources).

 # Deploy Reference Architecture for Your Release
 To deploy the reference architecture, select your MATLAB Production Server release from the table and follow the instructions to deploy the server using the provided template.
+A deployment of MATLAB Production Server supports MATLAB Runtime versions up to six releases back.
 | Release | Supported MATLAB Runtime Versions |
 | ------- | --------------------------------- |
 | [R2023a](releases/R2023a/README.md) | R2023a, R2022b, R2022a, R2021b, R2021a, R2020b |